Monitor Active Directory

 When Splunk's AD monitoring utility runs, it gathers AD change events.
 Each change event is indexed as an event in Splunk.
 You can view these events as they come into Splunk in the Search app.

-There are 5 types of AD change events that Splunk can index.
+There are several types of AD change events that Splunk can index.
 Examples of these events are detailed below.
 Some of the content of these events has been obscured/altered for publication purposes.

 When an AD object is changed in any way, Splunk generates this type of event.
 Splunk logs this change as type